lucas-mior/dwmblocks2/README.md

   of readability is not worth the "flexibility"
 - A signal number, specified through an environmental variable, is mandatory for each block.
+  * You can set the same signal for multiple blocks
 - Blocks whose interval is set to 0 will only be updated through signals, (including those send by dwm through clicks).